-Ela Orleans is an electronic sound and visual artist, performer, academic and cinematic composer based in Scotland, UK.
+Ela Orleans is an electronic sound and visual artist, performer, cinematic composer and academic based in London, UK.

-Subsequently, Orleans has toured across the UK, Europe, USA and Canada, performing work at MoMA PS1, New York; MoCA, Massachusetts; The Venice Biennale and TATE Britain.
-She has worked on several albums, film soundtracks plus theatre and opera works.
-She has also completed a remix of work by new age sound pioneer, Laraaji and one of her album’s Circles Of Upper and Lower Hell was shortlisted for Scottish Album of the Year in 2017.
-Orleans joined the Cryptic Artists’ roster in 2020.
+Orleans has toured across the UK, Europe, USA and Canada, performing at venues such as MoMA PS1, New York; MoCA, Massachusetts; The Venice Biennale and TATE Britain.
+She has worked on numerous albums and film soundtracks, as well as works of theatre and opera

 Born in 1971 in Oswiecim, Poland, Ela Orleans moved to Glasgow, Scotland in 1997 and joined collage-pop group Hassle Hound.
-Orleans moved to Warsaw in 2000 and began working on solo material, as well as collaborating with Marcus Schmickler and continuing to work with Hassle Hound.
-The band signed with Staubgold, which released Limelight Cordial in 2006, but the group dissolved in 2008, after which Staubgold posthumously released their second album, Born in a Night, in 2010.
+In 2000 she relocated to Warsaw and began working on solo material, as well as collaborating with composer Marcus Schmickler and continuing to work with Hassle Hound.
+The band signed with Staubgold, which released the LP Limelight Cordial in 2006, but dissolved in 2008; their second album, Born In A Night, was posthumously released in 2010.

 In 2004, Orleans moved to New York, where she collaborated with various noise artists.
 She began releasing her solo material in 2008.
-Her sample-driven songs, often featuring Casio keyboards and reverb-caked vocals, recalled ghostly memories of ’50s and ’60s pop, drawing from influences ranging from Broadcast to Ethiopiques compilations to Bernard Herrmann film scores.
-Orleans’ first vinyl release, 2009’s Lost LP on French label La Station Radar, received acclaim from several indie music publications and independent record stores around the world.
-Since then Orleans has been consistently praised for her consecutive releases.
-In October 2013, her double album Tumult In Clouds received The Dead Albatross Music Prize voted for by the finest record shops, radio presenters, listeners, writers and record collectors from across UK and Ireland.
-Her tracks has been played frequently on major and independent radio stations in UK, Europe, America and Japan.
+Her sample-driven songs, often featuring Casio keyboards and reverb-caked vocals, recall ghostly memories of ’50s and ’60s pop.
+Orleans’ first vinyl release, the 2009 LP Lost on French label La Station Radar, received acclaim from indie music publications and independent record stores around the world.

 - CHRISTMAS FELL AWAY (CD, DL) 2017 Parental Guidance